manavpradhan/Emojinator/README.md

 # Emojinator
-a deep learning model that helps you to recognize and classify different hand emojis
+a deep learning model that recognizes and classify different hand emojis

 ### To make the gesture dataset:
  ```